GeoMOER/moer-base-r/docs/units/_unit05/unit05-04_if-then-else.md

 ```
 ## [1] "a is smaller than b"
 ```

 In such a structure, the first if-statment is evaluated.
-If it is true, all following else-if- (or else-)statements are skiped and the execution continues below the decission structure.
+If it is true, all following else-if- (or else-)statements are skipped and the execution continues below the decision structure.

 The above example would not print anything if a is larger than b.
-For this case, other else-if-statements could be used but if no differentiation should be made for any case of a larger than b, this can also be solved by a final else-statement.
+For this case, other else-if statements could be used but if no differentiation should be made for any case of a larger than b, this can also be solved by a final else-statement.

 ```r
 a <- 15.0